Paint a Pattern

 Overview

-Students will use Paint, a Microsoft Windows Desktop app, to practice mouse skills, paint shapes, fill shapes using paint bucket as well as identify and create a pattern.
+Students will use ABCYA Paint or Google Drawings to practice mouse skills, paint shapes, fill shapes using a paint bucket as well and identify and create a pattern.

 Students will: